Cade McNown

-Cade Brem McNown (born January 12, 1977) is an American former football quarterback who played in the National Football League (NFL) for four seasons, most notably with the Chicago Bears.
-He played college football at UCLA, where he won the Johnny Unitas Award as a senior, and was selected by the Bears in the first round of the 1999 NFL Draft.
-However, his Bears tenure would only last two seasons due to injuries and inconsistent play.
-McNown spent his final two seasons as a backup for the Miami Dolphins and San Francisco 49ers.
-He was inducted to the College Football Hall of Fame in 2020.
+Cade Brem McNown (born January 12, 1977) is an American former professional football quarterback who played in the National Football League (NFL) for four seasons.
+He played college football for the UCLA Bruins, winning the Johnny Unitas Award as a senior.
+McNown was selected by the Chicago Bears in the first round of the 1999 NFL draft, but his tenure would only last two seasons due to injuries and inconsistent play.
+He spent his final two seasons as a backup for the Miami Dolphins and San Francisco 49ers.
+McNown was inducted to the College Football Hall of Fame in 2020.

-Early years
+Early life

 McNown was born in Portland, Oregon.
 He went to high school at San Benito High School in Hollister, California, before transferring as a senior to West Linn High School in West Linn, Oregon, where he played quarterback and free safety.

 He led his high school to the 1994 Oregon Class 4A semifinals, becoming wildly touted by newspapers as a college prospect.
 He also was active on the school track team, where he set a school pole vault record.
 McNown signed with UCLA after high school.
 His selection of UCLA was influenced by future NFL quarterback Brock Huard signing with Washington.
 Huard, along with McNown, were the top high school quarterback prospects in the western United States in 1994.